nominatrix/nominatrix.github.io/_posts/2014-11-28-five-dollar-blogger.md

 That same $400 you just spent in time and cash would get you:

-  * Four to five professionally written, researched, and edited posts by a blogger who specializes in your industry or niche.
+  * Three to five professionally written, researched, and edited posts by a blogger who specializes in your industry or niche.
   * Appropriate keywords that are correctly optimized, with great, Google-friendly titles to hook readers.
   * A pitch of fresh ideas for next month and take a few minutes to discuss your business so they can promo special events you have coming up.
   * Promotion-ready, plug-and-play status updates to promo new content on your social media feeds.